 An unsolicited credit rating is a credit rating assigned without solicitation by an obligor (issuer).
 JCR will assign an unsolicited credit rating with the consent of an issuer and, when assigned, JCR shall publicize the unsolicited credit rating without delay.
 In this case, JCR shall make it clear by affixing "p" to the rating symbol that the relevant credit rating is assigned without the solicitation by the issuer.
 Even for an unsolicited credit rating, JCR will assign the credit rating based on the same credit rating process, information and methodologies as those for a solicited credit rating, in principle.
-Even in cases where it is impossible to conduct an interview with the issuer or where only partial undisclosed information will be available or none of such information will be obtainable, JCR may assign an unsolicited credit rating for a sovereign, in some cases, JCR may assign a rating without the consent of the applicable nation.
+Even in cases where it is impossible to conduct an interview with the issuer or where only partial undisclosed information will be available or none of such information will be obtainable, JCR may assign an unsolicited credit rating when JCR can ensure the quality of the information used for the unsolicited credit rating.
+For a credit rating for a sovereign, in some cases, JCR may assign a rating without the consent of the applicable nation.
 Further, JCR will publicize a sovereign credit rating without affixing "p" to the rating symbol even if it is an unsolicited sovereign credit rating, however, JCR shall indicate in its press release that the relevant credit rating is the unsolicited credit rating.